Or search by topic

 The great planetary explorer Nico, who first discovered the planet, saw a crowd of Zios and Zepts.
 He managed to see that there was more than one of each kind of creature before they saw him.
 Suddenly they all rolled over onto their backs and put their legs in the air.

-Do you think there are any different answers to this that woud work?
+Do you think there are any different answers?

 Learners could investigate other possible numbers of legs of a group of Zios and Zepts.
 Perhaps some can be done in more than one way.
 How many ways can be found for each target number?
 The investigations can go on and on!